 San Diego, CA 92161-116A

-Dr. Wall received her B.A. in Psychology from the University of California, San Diego and her Ph.D. in Clinical Psychology from the Joint Doctoral Program between San Diego State University and the University of California, San Diego.
-She completed an internship and a postdoctoral fellowship in Clinical Psychology at the University of California, San Francisco where she specialized in substance abuse services.
-Dr. Wall is Associate Chief of the Psychology Service and Director of Psychological Services for the Alcohol and Drug Treatment Program at the Veterans Affairs San Diego Healthcare System.
-She is Associate Director of the Joint Doctoral Program between San Diego State University and the University of California, San Diego.
+Dr. Wall received her B.A. in Psychology from UCSD and her Ph.D. in Clinical Psychology from the Joint Doctoral Program between SDSU and UCSD.
+She completed an internship and a postdoctoral fellowship in Clinical Psychology at the UCSF where she specialized in substance abuse services.
+Dr. Wall is Associate Chief of the Psychology Service and Director of Mental Health Education and Training at VASDHS.
+She is Training Director of the VASDHS-UCSD Clinical Psychology Postdoctoral Residency Program, Co-Director of the Interprofessional Advanced Fellowship in Addiction Treatment at VASDHS, and Associate Director of the SDSU-UCSD Joint Doctoral Program in Clinical Psychology.

 Dr. Wall’s research is focused on factors and processes that predispose and/or protect individuals, particularly ethnic minorities, from alcohol and other substance involvement.
 She has studied Asian Americans, Native Americans, Hispanic Americans, and Jewish and non-Jewish Caucasians.
 Each of these projects was designed to examine variations in the genes that regulate alcohol metabolism, their protective associations with alcohol- and other substance-related behavior, potential mechanisms of action, as well as additional biological and/or psychosocial factors associated with alcohol and other substance involvement.